 What can be done?

 In Rose’s view, legislation is not enough to reverse the legacy of redlining.
-He said lenders need to be ready to change their pricing models in order to level the playing field for nonwhite borrowers.
+Lenders need to be ready to change their pricing models in order to level the playing field for nonwhite borrowers.

-“At some point the financial institutions have to make a decision about what they want to be able to accomplish in this field,” he said.
+“At some point the financial institutions have to make a decision about what they want to be able to accomplish in this field,” Rose said.

 Currently, financing in historically “risky” neighborhoods comes more from predatory, fringe institutions instead of mainstream legacy banks.

 “Nowadays what that looks like is currency exchanges where, in addition to exchanging currency, you can borrow against the value of your car, you can get payday loans,” Rose said.
 “There’s a huge disconnect between what the consumer is willing to do and what the consumer is willing to put up with,” compared to where legacy financial institutions are willing to invest.

 “You’re in a system where there is a ready market of people that can access the system and can afford to access the system, but you systematically charge them more and you make it harder,” Rose said.
 “If you remove those barriers, how much more steam will our economy be able to pick up if you allow them equitable access?”